HaaLeo/HaaLeo/README.md

     <img src="https://cdn03.gitter.im/_s/6cca2f355/images/favicon-read.ico" alt="Gitter" width="30"/></a>

-I'm Leo, studying Robotics, Cognition, Intelligence at the Technical University of Munich.
+I'm Leo, I got a computer sience degree in _Robotics, Cognition, Intelligence_ at the Technical University of Munich.
-I am currently working on my master's thesis.
+The topic of my master's thesis is whether and to what extent it is possible to identify _vague_ requirements with machine learning.
-[Here](https://github.com/HaaLeo/vague-requirements-scripts) you find the implementation and the thesis is located [here](https://github.com/HaaLeo/vague-requirements-thesis).
+[Here](https://github.com/HaaLeo/vague-requirements-scripts) you find the implementation and the thesis is located [here](https://github.com/HaaLeo/vague-requirements-thesis/blob/master/Detecting%20Vague%20Requirements%20with%20Machine%20Learning.pdf).

 I am here to contribute to awesome projects and to stay in touch with the open source community.